MatthewJbelcher7/Mr-Rodgers-2/README.md

 Describe: roboReturn()

-Test:
+Test: "It will replace 1 with the word 'Beep'."
-Code:
+Code: roborReturn("1")
-Excpeted Output:
+Excpeted Output: "Beep"

-Test:
+Test: "It will replace the number 1 within multi-digit numbers with the word 'Beep'."
-Code:
+Code: roboReturn("103")
-Excpeted Output:
+Excpeted Output: "Beep03"

-Test:
+Test: "It will replace the number 1 within numerous numbers with 'Beep'."
-Code:
+Code: roboReturn("1, 11, 101")
-Excpeted Output:
+Excpeted Output: "Beep, BeepBeep, Beep0Beep,"

 Test:
 Code: